olahol/react-social/README.md

 ## Notice

-When rendered server side counts will be 0 since they depend on JSONP.
+* When rendered server side counts will be 0 since they depend on JSONP.
+* `GooglePlusCount`, `TwitterCount` and `PocketCount` uses the donreach API which has a limit of 1000 requests per day.

 ## Contributors